 What’s Boric Acid or Borax?

 So, you’re asking, which mechanism does boric acid used to kill roaches and its colonies?
 Well, as outlined above, Boric acid (popular as acidum boricum, boracic acid, or hydrogen borate) is a borax derivative that acts as a pesticide.
 You’ll mainly find boric acid powder in substances such as toothpaste and another detergent.
-It acts a dessicant (dehydrates roaches) in addition to being non-repellant and odorless.
+Boric Acid For Roaches acts as a desiccant (dehydrates roaches) in addition to being non-repellant and odorless.

 How boric acid works to kill cockroaches

 When the roaches crawl near the boric acid roach paste, the mixture will stick on the pests’ body and arms.
 Further, when the roach ingests the paste, then the boric acid will get into the pest’s digestive and nervous systems crippling them and cause death.